nqnm/Colorful/.github/README.md

 - `Windows + Alt + W` and `Windows + Alt + B` and see which look you like the most.

-> Note: You may need to hit those keyboard shortcuts multiple times when you first install this configuration.
+> **Note**: You may need to hit those keyboard shortcuts multiple times when you first install this configuration.

 It is recommended to verify the [Neovim](#Neovim) plugins.